 • Any information regarding accessible formats and communications supports provided by RBC Insurance, if requested.

-• Individualized workplace emergency response information that is required;
+• Individualized workplace emergency response information that is required.

 • Any other accommodation that is to be provided.

-• Ensured that the return to work process as set out in existing policies outlines the steps RBC Insurance will take to facilitate the employee’s return to work after a disability-related absence or injury, outlines the development of a written individualized return to work plan for such employees, and if required the use of individual accommodation plans, as discussed above, in the return to work process.
+• Ensured that the return-to-work process as set out in existing policies outlines the steps RBC Insurance will take to facilitate the employee’s return to work after a disability-related absence or injury, outlines the development of a written individualized return to work plan for such employees, and if required the use of individual accommodation plans, as discussed above, in the return-to-work process.

 Performance Management, Career Development and Redeployment